Convexity of distinct sum sets: Introduction

 \section{Introduction}

-\begin{definition} Let $S$ be a subset of $\ZZ^n$ and $p\in\ZZ$, we define the $p$-th wedge power of $S$ as follows:
+\begin{definition} Let $S$ be a subset of $\ZZ^n$ and $p\in\ZZ$, we define the $p$-th distinct sum set of $S$ as follows:

-\end{definition} This is nonempty whenever $0\leq p\leq\# S$.
-Nor the terminology `wedge power', nor the notation are standard in this context, but we will use it throughout the article.
-The reason for this terminology comes from considering vector spaces $V$ with a basis of the form $v_P$, $P\in S$, so each basis element corresponds to a point in $S$.
-Each basis element $v_{P_1}\wedge\ldots\wedge v_{P_p}$ of the exterior power $\bigwedge^p V$ can then be assigned a lattice point, namely $P_1+\ldots+P_p$, and the set of lattice points you get is $\bigwedge^pS$.
-This comes up naturally in the study of toric varieties, where line bundles $L$ have an action of the torus, and $\bigwedge^pH^0(L,X)$ also has such an action, which splits it as a direct sum of pieces indexed by the lattice points in $\bigwedge^pS$.\\

-In \cite{cuttingcorners,corteel,muller} they are concerned with the case where $S$ is $\mathbb{N}^n$, for some $n$, and they call the convex hull of the resulting wedge power a corner cut polyhedron.
-In \cite{wagner} they call $\conv\bigwedge^kS$ the $k$-set polytope of $S$ and they denote it $\mathcal{P}_k(S)$.
-In this article we are mainly concerned with the case where $S$ is the set of lattice points of some convex bounded set in $\ZZ^n$.
-We investigate whether the set $\bigwedge^pS$ is also the set of lattice points of a convex set.
-It turns out however that there is a simple counterexample:
+When $p=0$ we define $\mathcal{D}_pS$ as $\{0\}$ where $0$ denotes the origin in $\ZZ^n$.
+If $p<0$ or $p>\#S$ we define $\mathcal{D}_pS$ to be the empty set. \end{definition} This is nonempty whenever $0\leq p\leq\# S$.
+Neither the terminology `distinct sum set', nor the notation are standard in this context, but as far as the author knows this notion doesn't have standard notation or terminology.
+I call it `distinct sum set' because we are adding together $p$ distinct points of $S$ and taking the set of sums obtained in this way.
+In \cite{cuttingcorners,corteel,muller} the authors are concerned with the case where $S$ is $\mathbb{Z}_{\geq 0}^n$, for some $n$, and they call the convex hull of the resulting distinct sum set a corner cut polyhedron.
+In \cite{wagner} they call the convex hull of $\mathcal{D}_kS$ the $k$-set polytope of $S$ and they denote it $\mathcal{P}_k(S)$.
+In this article we are mainly concerned with the case where $S$ is the set of lattice points of some convex bounded set in $\RR^n$.
+We investigate whether the set $\mathcal{D}_pS$ is also the set of lattice points of a convex set.
+It turns out however that there is a simple counterexample: the set $S:=\{(0,0),(1,0),(0,1),(-1,-1)\}$.